To see how we calculated these scores, you can find a full explanation of our methodology here.

-Of IMDb’s top 250 movies, Netflix has 33 movies in its collection — 12 more than any of the other major services.
-(The Criterion Channel, a streaming service devoted to arthouse films, has 28.)
-Netflix also takes the top spot for TV shows, with 73 in IMDb’s top 250, compared to 64 for second-place Hulu.
+Of IMDb’s top 250 movies, Netflix has 26 movies in its collection — more than any of the other major services.

 Netflix clearly prescribes to the “throw everything at the wall and see what sticks” approach.
 That means the average critic and audience reactions to their shows tend to be a little more negative than they are to other services.

 That said, because Netflix produces so much content overall, it does have a lot of hits.
-Titles like Stranger Things, The Crown and The Irishman have all been enormously popular with viewers and critics alike.
-Netflix’s originals have earned more awards recognition than any streaming service other than HBO NOW, which isn’t actually a pure streaming service.
+Titles like Tiger King, The Crown and The Irishman have all been enormously popular with viewers and critics alike.
+Netflix’s originals have earned more awards recognition than any streaming service other than HBO NOW, which isn’t really a pure streaming service.

-HBO has twice as many Emmys as Netflix, but it’s a bit of an apples-to-oranges comparison.
-HBO has always been a premium network first and streaming service second.
-That said, if prestige television is your top priority, you’ll probably be happier with a subscription to HBO NOW.
+The HBO channel has twice as many Emmys as Netflix, but it’s a bit of an apples-to-oranges comparison.
+HBO has always been a premium network first.
+That said, if prestige television is your top priority, you’ll probably be happier with a subscription to Max (formerly HBO Max).

 While it has a few frustrating quirks, we think Netflix is as intuitive and easy-to-use as any streaming service out there.
 Its layout is intuitive to navigate, you can pick up where you left off with a couple clicks and saving titles to your watch list is a breeze.

-On the whole, though, we found Netflix’s user experience to be more positive than Prime Video, Hulu and HBO NOW.
+Overall, though, we found Netflix’s user experience to be more positive than Prime Video, Hulu and MAX.
 Netflix also offers a one-month free trial, so you’ll have plenty of time to get used to it before committing to a monthly subscription.

 What devices is Netflix compatible with?